gavinnhh/COVID-19-Repo-Recommendation/README.md

 ## Instructions to run the app

-Please make sure AWS and Docker is ready.
+Please make sure AWS, MLflow and Docker are ready.

 To run the whole project: